GTHUSER843/forage-midas/README.md

 # Midas
-Project repo for the JPMC Advanced Software Engineering Forage program
+This repository is a simulation project completed through the JPMC Forage program.
+It is not affiliated with the real company and does not include any proprietary information.